Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that replaces all characters A and c from input to z and e respectively A script that removes all letters c and C from input
 A script that reverse its input
+A script that displays all users and their home directories, sorted bu users